Askannz/munal-os/README.md

 Munal OS has its own UI toolkit (plainly named Uitk) which is used throughout the system.
 It is also used by WASM applications, thought that's just for convenience and consistency with the desktop styling; it is just a shared library and applications could in theory for any other library they wish, as long as it can render to a generic framebuffer.

 Uitk is an immediate mode toolkit which supports some basic widgets: buttons, progress bars, text editing, scrollable canvas...a generic triangle rasterizer is also provided (which is used to draw the radial pie menu and the 3D cube demo),

+Styling is supported via a global stylesheet which can be shared between OS and apps, and overriden for individual UI element.

 A basic caching system is implemented to avoid unnecessary redraws: for example, generic scrollable canvases (like the web browser) are split into "tiles" associated to a unique contend ID.
 Tiles are only redrawn if the content ID changes, and pulled from a cache otherwise.